 8. Superficial Radiation Treatment

-If your scars developed after breast reduction surgery are extremely bad, you might benefit from superficial radiation treatment, although used extremely rarely.
+If your scars developed after breast reduction surgery are extremely bad, you might benefit from superficial radiation treatment, although used exceptionally rarely.

 9. Closure technique